Computational Psychiatry Course 2024

 I am a EPFL student.
 What do I have to do to get access to the discount code and take the exam?

 EPFL students have to officially register at ETH Zurich as special students in order to get a discount code and take the exam.
+First, register as ETHZ special student.
 You can find all information on this website.
+Once you are registered, please send us a valid ETH enrollment certificate.
+We will then send you a special discound code per mail which you can enter during the checkout process.

 CPC Team